kassko/data-mapper/README.md

 }
 ```

-You can also use the "SAUF" (except) logic - when condition is false, the opposite of `value` is applied:
+You can also use the "except" logic - when condition is false, the opposite of `value` is applied:

 ```php
 #[HandleAllProperties(value: true)]  // Default: hydrate all